menaka123/aepcvtest/readme.md

 * Create the new table
 * When blocking commenter (functionality from task 6) add the email to the new table.
-* When postin a new comment, check if the provided email is not in blocked commenters table.
+* When posting a new comment, check if the provided email is not in blocked commenters table.

 Hints:
 * [Laravel Migrations](https://laravel.com/docs/5.3/migrations) are highly recommended,
-  but other means of creating the table are also ok, if the database.sqlite file will be commited for review.
+  but other means of creating the table are also ok, if the database.sqlite file will be committed for review.

 ## Task 10:

-_This task evaluates familiarity with modern Javascript_
+_This task evaluates familiarity with modern JavaScript_

-Convert one or more pages by adding Javascript functionality using ([React](https://facebook.github.io/react/), [Vue](https://vuejs.org), or any other)
+Convert one or more pages by adding JavaScript functionality using ([React](https://facebook.github.io/react/), [Vue](https://vuejs.org), or any other)

-Examples include (but are not limited to), showing a "edit post" popup with json data posting in the `/post/1` window instead of separate view `/post/1/edit`
+Examples include (but are not limited to), showing a "edit post" popup with JSON data posting in the `/post/1` window instead of separate view `/post/1/edit`

 You can also do something with jQuery, but that will not be counted as full point.